dotnet/winforms/docs/designer/troubleshooting.md

 ### Connection Timeouts

 When the OOP designer starts it launches the designer server process (aka DesignToolsServer.exe).
-If the server process fails to launch and connect to the Visual Studio, you may see the following error:
+If the server process fails to launch or connect to the Visual Studio, you may see the following error:

 ```
 [02:59:20.7198643] [MyProj]: Timed out waiting for the design tools server process launch to complete.